 The two share a lot of similarities.
 Both are incredibly difficult to get through, but they are some of the most amazing stories I’ve ever read.
 What’s unique about Takopi’s Original Sin, though, is that it’s a sci-fi story about Takopi, an alien from Happy Planet, a utopia where everyone is kind and happy, who meets a girl named Shizuka.
 In his interactions with her, he discovers that sadness and anger are part of human existence.

 Through his experiences on Earth and his time with Shizuka, Takopi learns to cope with new emotions he’s never experienced before, the consequences that come with your actions, and how to be compassionate towards others, all while trying to get home.

-The series’ serious tone contrasts with the main character Takopi, an octopus-like alien who is really cute.
-This story tackles complex, dark topics, but in ways that are interesting and original, and it's a harrowing read you won't soon forget.
-Keep an eye out for its first volume, which is expected to release on November 21, 2023, from Viz!
+The series’ serious tone contrasts with the main character Takopi, an octopus-like alien who is cute.
+This story tackles complex, dark topics, but in ways that are interesting and original, and it’s a harrowing read you won’t soon forget.
+Keep an eye out for its first volume, which is expected to be released on November 21, 2023, from Viz!

 Oshi no Ko by Aka Akasaka and Mengo Yokoyari

 Yen Press is releasing Oshi no Ko in 2023 and it is from the creators of Kaguya-sama: Love Is War and Scum’s Wish.
 An Oshi no Ko anime is on the way in 2023 as well, so you’ll want to keep an eye out for its release in the future.